stonecoldpat/anysender-voting/README.md

 - *Refund:* The customer is refunded the pre-agreed amount according to the receipt.
 - *Slashed:* The any.sender service has an on-chain security deposit that will be slashed.

 **Why is this magical?** Well as the example demonstrates, it is a pretty straight-forward and simple way to relay transactions to the blockchain, and at the same time, the operator is held fully financially accountable for their actions.
 If a quality of service is not delivered, then the operator must refund the customer or get slashed (e.g. fined).

-This smart contract-enforced accountable is the future of Ethereum and now it is ready to try.
-So give it a shot.
+**Smart contract-enforced accountability is the future of Ethereum and now it is ready to try.**